Dust (character): Return to Afghanistan and beyond

+Personality and relationships

+Sooraya is depicted as a quiet and reserved individual, initially struggling to adapt to life at the Xavier Institute, particularly with her outspoken roommate Noriko.
+Despite these initial difficulties, Sooraya demonstrates unwavering faith in her religion, choosing to wear a hijab instead of the standard training uniform.
+Throughout her time at the institute, Sooraya develops friendships with other students like Icarus, though her religious beliefs occasionally create conflict with other characters.

 Appearance

 In line with Sooraya's character as a traditional Muslim, she chooses to don a loose-fitting black dress, with a niqab covering her face.
-Sooraya explains to her mother that she dresses this way because of the modesty it affords her from men, and never did it because of the Taliban's enforcement of hijab on women.
-Her mother is happy that she lives somewhere where she is able to make those choices, unlike in Afghanistan.
-Characters in the comics often refer to Dust's traditional Muslim outfit as a burqa.
-However, the outfit Dust wears is an abaya with a niqab for her face, an ensemble originating in and worn mostly by Muslim women in the Persian Gulf states of the Middle East.
-In New X-Men vol. 2 #42, Gentle is the first to get it right while correcting fellow student Pixie.
+Sooraya explains to her mother that she dresses this way because of the modesty it affords her from men.
+Her mother is happy that she lives somewhere where she is able to make those choices.

 Powers and abilities

 Dust is a transmorph, able to transform herself into an explosive cloud of sand-like silicon particles and maintain control of her sand form.
 She can reform her normal body at will or maintain an aerial based sand form in the shape of her human body.
 Her sandstorm form is resistant to most forms of injury.
 The form makes her hard to detect telepathically, according to Jean Grey and Professor X. She is also resistant to magic.
 She can use the form to attack, for instance, scouring the flesh from her enemies' bones like a sandstorm as well as enter people's lungs and scouring them from the inside.